Healthcare Policy Issues

 Procurement & Tenders

-Brazil is the largest medical equipment market in South America and it is expected to recover from recent contraction soon.
-Medical equipment revenues in 2016 reached an estimated US$ 10.4 billion.
-According to the World Bank, private and public healthcare expenses in Brazil corresponded to 8.5% of the GDP in 2016.
+Brazil is the largest medical equipment market in South America and it is expected to recover from recent retraction soon.
+Medical equipment revenues in 2017 reached an estimated US$ 10.8 billion.
+According to the World Bank, in 2017 private and public healthcare expenses in Brazil corresponded to 9.1% of GDP.

-The United States accounts for approximately 30% of the import market.
-In 2015, imports of medical products and devices were US$ 4.6 billion, with a reduction of 16.0% from the previous year.
-As an exception, dental products presented increase of 10.6% in imports and imaging diagnostics 32.4%.
+The United States accounts for approximately 28% of the import market in Brazil.
+In 2017, imports of medical products and devices were US$ 8.6 billion, with a growth of 5.4% from the previous year.

-In general, the segmentation of the market for medical equipment and devices is: Reagents for In Vitro Diagnostic 20%; Materials and Consumables 19%; Prosthesis, Implants and Parts 15%; Lab equipment 14%; Imaging equipment and consumable 8%; Dental Equipment 3%; Furniture 2%; Other 19%.
+In general, the segmentation of the market for medical equipment and devices is: Reagents for In Vitro Diagnostic at 20%; Materials and Consumables at 19%; Prosthesis, Implants and Parts at 15%; Lab equipment at 14%; Imaging equipment and consumable at 8%; Dental Equipment at 3%; Furniture at 2%; Other at 19%.
+For industry highlights, visit the weblink: http://export.gov/brazil/industryhighlights/index.asp

 For medical products, foreign medical equipment/devices suppliers must establish a local office or assign an agent or distributor to sell in Brazil.
-Due mainly to regional economic disparities, and varying states of infrastructure, it is often difficult to find one distributor that has complete national coverage.
-However, the main cities are São Paulo, Rio de Janeiro, Belo Horizonte, Brasília, Porto Alegre, Salvador, Recife and Curitiba.
+Due mainly to regional economic disparities and varying states of infrastructure, it is often difficult to find one distributor that has complete national coverage.
+The main cities are São Paulo, Rio de Janeiro, Belo Horizonte, Brasília, Porto Alegre, Salvador, Recife and Curitiba.

-Either setting up a company in Brazil or acquiring an existing entity can be a relatively complex option for Brazil, although the Ministry of Development has signaled an intention to simplify the process.
+Either setting up a company in Brazil or acquiring an existing entity can be a relatively complex option, although the Ministry of Development has signaled intention for simplified process.

 Companies are also joint venturing with Brazilian industries for final assembling and packaging of products.
 For some industries, this option can reduces import duties and documentations that are required for finished goods.
-In addition to that, the Brazilian Government is offering margins of preference in the public purchase of medical products for local made products.
+In addition, the Brazilian Government is offering margins of preference in the public purchase of medical products for locally made products.

 Current Market Trends

-Despite Brazil’s recently economic downturn, private and public hospitals still have great purchasing power, and with continued expansion of Brazil’s private health care sector, the market should grow.
-New opportunities for US exporters abound, particularly for:
+Despite Brazil’s recent economic downturn, private and public hospitals still have great purchasing power, and with continued expansion of Brazil’s private healthcare sector, the market should grow.
+New opportunities for U.S. exporters abound, particularly for:

-The market for home health care products has been increasing 5% every year, and is estimated to have reached US$ 1,0 billion.
+The market for home healthcare products has been increasing in 5% every year and is estimated in US$ 10 billion.
 Brazilian health insurance companies are responsible for paying 90% of the costs related to home care treatment.

-CONITEC is the National Counsel for Implementation of Technology into the Brazilian Health Public System (SUS), that advises for incorporation or disinvestment of technologies. http://conitec.gov.br/
+CONITEC is the National Counsil for Implementation of Technology into the Brazilian Health Public System (SUS, They advise on the incorporation or disinvestment of technologies. http://conitec.gov.br/

 Companies can participate in bidding processes for Federal or State/Municipal tenders for healthcare products and services.
 It is recommended that companies check opportunities on the portals of each state.